-How much will my Oregon contractor license bond cost?
+How much does an Oregon construction contractor license bond cost?

-Oregon contractor bond amounts vary depending on the specific classification of the contractor’s work and license type, although many are issued instantly for as little as 1-1.2% of the total bond amount.
-These bonds are required by the Oregon Construction Contractors Board to ensure that contractors stay true to their contractual agreements and lawfully abide by all laws stated in the Oregon Revised Statutes.
+These bonds are required by the Oregon Construction Contractors Board, or CCB, to ensure that contractors stay true to their contractual agreements and lawfully abide by all laws stated in the Oregon Revised Statutes.

 |Bond Type||Bond Amount||Cost|

 |$20,000 Commercial Level 2 General Contractor Bond||$20,000||$240|

 |$75,000 Commercial Level 1 General Contractor Bond||$75,000||Price Varies||GET A QUOTE|

 |$50,000 Commercial Level 1 Specialty Contractor Bond||$50,000||Price Varies||GET A QUOTE|

 |$10,000 Residential Limited Contractor Bond||$10,000||$100|

 |$20,000 Residential General Contractor Bond||$20,000||$200|